ucbrise/mage/README.md

           external_port: 54324
           storage_path: evaluator_swapfile_1
 ```
-The internal host/port won't matter on a single machine (which is the only stable part for now).
+The internal host/port won't matter on a single machine.
 A page shift of 12 corresponds to 64 KiB pages, so this config will ask MAGE to run the program within 64 MiB of memory.

-As a quick check that everything works correctly, run `./aspirin ../config.yaml garbler 0 128` and `./aspirin_input 128`.
+As a quick check that everything works correctly, run `./planner aspirin ../config.yaml garbler 0 128` and `./aspirin_input 128`.
 Here, 128 is the size of the program.
 You can increase it for a larger computation, but it should be a power of 2 (the code isn't written to work with anything else).
 Then run, in two separate terminal windows:
 `./mage ../config.yaml evaluate 0 aspirin_128`
 `./mage ../config.yaml garble 0 aspirin_128`
 Make sure to start the evaluator first.
 If you hexdump the output file, you should see `0xff`.